-1. Introduction
+3. Introduction

 The Isle of Wight Council holds large amounts of data including personal data relating to clients, customers, local residents and staff.
 The council is considered the data controller for all personal data that it processes, and, as such, it has responsibilities to ensure that all data is processed securely and in accordance with the requirements of relevant data protection legislation.
 Every care is taken to protect personal data and to ensure that it is only shared with those who are entitled to access it.
 However, in the event of data being lost or shared inappropriately, it is vital that appropriate action is taken to minimise any associated risk as soon as possible.

 This policy applies to all personal and sensitive data held by the council including all council information processed by staff, councillors, volunteers and contractor.
-All staff are required to comply with the policy.
-Disciplinary action may be taken against staff who fail to ensure the safe and secure processing of personal data.
+Disciplinary action may be taken against staff who; fail to ensure the safe and secure processing of personal data, fail to report a breach promptly, or are found to have failed to report a breach in the first instance.
+Councillors that process council information must also adhere to this policy and a failure to do so may be breach of the councillors' code of conduct.

 The Information Commissioners Office (ICO) has the power to take enforcement action against any organisation that breaches data protection legislation.
-Under the General Data Protection Regulation (GDPR), that comes into effect in May 2018, these powers are extended to include the ability to impose fines of up to 4% of gross turnover or 20 million euros.
+Under the General Data Protection Regulation (GDPR), that came into effect in May 2018, these powers are extended to include the ability to impose fines of up to 4% of gross turnover or 20 million euros.

-2. Purpose
+4. Purpose

-This breach policy explains what a data breach is, and sets out the course of action to be followed by all staff if a data protection breach takes place.
+This data breach policy explains what a data breach is, and sets out the course of action to be followed by all staff if a data protection breach takes place.

-3. Definition - What is a Personal Data Breach?
+5. Definition - What is a Personal Data Breach?